 Since you probably have a few glasses that are the same, it’s an easy way to create a unified centerpiece that stretches the length of the table.

-Add Some Extra Tables
+4 | Add Some Extra Tables

 If you have more people than your dining table will hold, use other tables covered with a tablecloth to add more seating space.

 The tables themselves don’t have to look good since they are covered (I have even used card tables for this purpose).

 The other table at this brunch had a pink, purple and gold as the theme…completely different from the white, blue and silver color scheme of the first table.

-Be Prepared for Extra People
+5 | Be Prepared for Extra People

 Then any stragglers can help themselves to the buffet and sit at the kitchen island (or anywhere else for that matter).
 And I don’t have to interrupt everyone else’s brunch to get them settled.

-Use Outdoor Decorations That Can Get Rained On
+6 | Use Outdoor Decorations That Can Get Rained On

-As with any outdoor party, you will need to have a Plan B in case it rains…and it is much easier to go to plan B if you don’t have to run around bringing all those outdoor decorations in if it rains.
+As with any outdoor party, you will need to have a Plan B in case it rains.
+And it is much easier to go to plan B if you don’t have to run around bringing all those outdoor decorations in if mother nature doesn’t cooperate.

 You can group together a few mix-and-match vases (such as these blue and white ones) as a simple outdoor centerpiece.

-Serve Food That Can Be Made Ahead of Time
+7 | Serve Food That Can Be Made Ahead of Time

 Brunch can also include lunch-type food such as shrimp cocktail, quiche, salad, deviled eggs, and make-your-own-sandwiches with ham, cheese, and biscuits (or any other type of sandwich trimmings you like)…all of which are easy to prepare ahead of time.